WEIRD Audits? Research Trends, Linguistic and Geographical Disparities in the Algorithm Audits of Online Platforms -- A Systematic Literature Review: Results

-Table \ref{tab:countries_3_plus_shares_newest} lists five countries with the highest number of institutions where audits were conducted (i.e., with which at least one author of the reviewed study was affiliated).
-The US is a clear leader with over half of all auditing studies (70 papers) being authored by local researchers.
-Other countries in top 5 are European, with Germany accounting for 18.75\% (24 studies) of the studies, Switzerland - 8.59\% (11 studies), Spain and the Netherlands - 7.03\% (9 studies) each.
-Other countries were distributed the following way: Australia, Brazil, Sweden (4 studies each), France, Italy, the UK (3 studies), India, Norway, Belgium (2 studies), and Denmark, New Zealand, Taiwan, Canada, Turkey, Portugal, Saudi Arabia, Slovakia, Chile, Finland, Hungary, Israel, Cyprus, Pakistan (1 study).
+Among the countries with the highest number of authored auditing papers (i.e., those with which at least one author of the reviewed study was affiliated), the US is a clear leader with 54.55\% of all auditing studies (96 papers) being authored by local researchers.
+Other countries in the top 5 are European, with Germany accounting for 18.19\% (32 studies) of the papers, Switzerland - 8.52\% (15 studies), the Netherlands - 7.96\% (14 studies), Spain - 5.49\% (9 studies).
+Other countries were distributed the following way: Spain (9 papers), the UK (7); Brazil, Australia (5 each); Italy, Sweden (4 each); France, China, India, Canada (3 each); Belgium, Cyprus, Denmark, Finland, Israel, Norway (2 each); and Chile, Hong Kong, Hungary, Japan, New Zealand, Pakistan, Portugal, Saudi Arabia, Singapore, Slovakia, South Africa, Taiwan, Turkey, UAE (1 each).

 There is thus a clear geographic imbalance in the affiliations of the authors of auditing studies.
-This imbalance is also only partially aligned with the imbalances in geographic and linguistic foci of the reviewed studies we discussed above.
-On one hand, the most frequently examined national contexts - the US and Germany - are also the countries where audit authors are usually based.
-On the other hand, while researchers from Switzerland and the Netherlands have authored relatively many auditing studies, Switzerland has not been in the focus of any of them, and the Netherlands was always studied as part of larger-scale national comparisons except in \cite{van_es_gendered_2021}.
-On the contrary, while the UK is among the most studied national contexts with 9 papers, researchers affiliated with the UK institutions authored only 3 auditing studies.
+This imbalance is also only partially aligned with the imbalances in geographic and linguistic foci of the reviewed studies.
+On one hand, the most frequently examined national contexts - the US and Germany - are also the countries where audit authors are most often based.
+On another hand, while researchers from Switzerland and the Netherlands have authored relatively many auditing studies, Switzerland has not been the focus of any of them, and the Netherlands was always studied as part of larger-scale national comparisons except in \cite{van_es_gendered_2021,van_hoof_it_2024}.
+On the contrary, while France and Russia have been among the most frequently examined countries, with 7 papers examining each, none of the papers were by authors with Russian affiliations, and only 3 were from French institutions.
 Hence, the geographical skew in the author affiliations does not fully correspond to or explain the skew in the focus of auditing studies.